kynx/laminas-form-shape/README.md

 There are a large number of validators that do clever things to verify the format of strings, from [Barcode] to [Uuid].
 But all they tell us about the type is to change `string` to `non-empty-string`.

-If you have a custom validator that does something similar, add it to the list:
+If you have a custom validator that does the same, add it to the list:

 ```php
 use MyApp\Validator\MyCustomStringValidator;